Updated on May 17th, 2023

 Log siding made from steel has a lot to offer, but there are a few drawbacks.
 Here what you’ll like about steel siding.

 Cleaning/painting: This material is close to maintenance free.
 If it gets dirty, a gentle wash is all that’s needed.
 Steel won’t need to be painted for 30-40 years.
-Genuine log siding must be stained or sealed every two to five years at a cost of $2.00 to $3.50 per square foot.
+Genuine log siding must be stained or sealed every three to five years at a cost of $3.00 to 4.50 per square foot.

 Good looks: Steel log siding is not more attractive than natural wood, but it holds its own in comparison.